 How to Read Piping and Instrumentation Diagram

 In this article, we will explore the interpretation of Piping and Instrumentation Diagrams, or P&IDs.
-Being able to read Piping and Instrumentation Diagrams can benefit the process and management of a project a lot.
-Regardless of your experience in this field, follow the instruction of this article and you will find it rather easy to read a Piping and Instrumentation Diagram without taking a lot of time.
+Being able to read P&IDs can benefit the process and management of a project a lot.
+Regardless of your experience or level of expertise, follow the instruction of this article, and you will find it rather easy to read a P&ID.

 What is Piping and Instrumentation Diagram?